 Because of the complex makeup of the TMJ, almost 10 million Americans have some sort of problem with this joint, according to the National Institute of Dental Craniofacial Research.
 Women are affected more often than men.
-This may be because the makeup of the articular disc is different in women, and it may also be affected by female hormones.
+This may be because the makeup of the articular disc is different in women, and some studies believe it may also be affected by female hormones.

 Complications and discomfort can be due to trauma to the jaw from injury or long-term grinding, muscle spasms from stress, misaligned teeth or some form of arthritis.
-The source of the problem isn’t always evident, but many TMJ problems resolve themselves with little or no treatment.
+The source of the problem isn’t always evident, but depending on the person many TMJ problems can resolve themselves with little or no treatment.
 However, you should always see your dentist whenever you notice pain or stiffness in your face, jaw, or neck, limited movement or locking of your jaw, or painful clicking or popping when you open or close your mouth.